5udh33r-95/5udh33r-95.github.io/index.md

 Negatives:
 1. Didn't accomplish any of the things I wanted to.
 I think I am nervous about the success rate
 2. Didn't prepare for tomorrow's DL which might affect my performance tomorrow.

+Things to try tomorrow:
+1. Incentives
+2. Convince yourself it can be done and that you are capable of doing it.
+Positive thinking